Russia under increasing international pressure

 Barricades in Kyiv

-In the capital Kiev, the situation seemed calmer on Monday, after a weekend under curfew.
+In the capital Kiev, the situation seemed calmer on Monday, following a weekend under curfew.
 But many were preparing for a new Russian assault.
 The city bristled with makeshift barricades and public electronic signs warned the Russians that they would be greeted “by bullets”.

 With no major Russian military victory so far, Vladimir Putin on Sunday took another step in threatening to widen the conflict, which many fear will become the most serious in Europe since 1945.